How we support you

 Our international student support service team, together with other student support teams, offer you advice, guidance and support throughout your time as a student here.
 You can ask us anything or talk to us about any problem, no matter how big or small.

 Hi!
-We’re Saima, Catherine (Millet), Catherine (Coles), Susanna and Lydia, and we're the international student support service team here at NTU.
+We're the international student support service team here at NTU.

 We’re often one of the very first people you’ll meet as you arrive because we run a series of welcome events and activities to help all international students settle in to the University.